Autonomous Vehicles

 Automobile Redesign

-Cars and trucks no longer need to include a driver position.
+Autonomous cars and trucks don't need a driver position.
 No steering wheel, shifters, pedals, or other controls to operate the movement of the vehicle.
-You'd still have all the other stuff such as climate control, entertainment options, navigational, etc. Perhaps you could opt for much darker glass that is presently illegal.
+You'd still have all the other stuff such as climate control, entertainment options, navigational, etc. Perhaps you could opt for darker tinted glass that is presently illegal.

 Infrastructure Redesign

-This is where things get really exciting.
+This is where things get really interesting.
 With all vehicles being autonomous (computer operated), these elements of infrastructure and other trappings of a human-piloted landscape could be radically different:

 > I2V: This stands for "Infrastructure to Vehicle".
 This means fixed assets like roadways, intersections, draw-bridges, railroad crossings, etc. all communicate their status to all approaching vehicles.
 That way, the cars know what to expect and can compensate -- all far faster and more accurately than a human can.